Don't Tell Me (Avril Lavigne song): Commercial performance

-"Don't Tell Me" debuted at number 22 on the US Billboard Hot 100, and it stayed on the chart for 20 weeks, on the year end of the Hot 100 for 2004, the song charted at number 92.
-On the US Adult Top 40 chart, it peaked at number 10 and stayed on the chart for 26 weeks, and peaked at number 9 on the US Mainstream Top 40 chart.
-The song was certified Gold in the United States RIAA after eight months reaching 500,000 copies of the single.
+"Don't Tell Me" reached number 22 on the US Billboard Hot 100, and it stayed on the chart for 20 weeks.
+On the US Adult Top 40 chart, it peaked at number 10 and remained on the chart for 26 weeks, while on Mainstream Top 40 chart, it reached number nine.
+The song was certified gold in the United States by the Recording Industry Association of America (RIAA) for selling 500,000 digital copies of the single.

-In the UK, the song debuted at number five and it spent fifteen weeks on the chart. n Australia, it debuted at number ten and spent nine weeks on the chart, it was certified Gold in Australia with 35,000 units sold.
-In Croatia, the song was peaked at number two it was Lavigne's highest peaking song on the chart.
-In Italy, it was peaked at number four and it spent twenty weeks on the chart.
-In Switzerland, it was peaked at number nine and it spent twenty weeks on the chart.
-Overall, "Don't Tell Me" had entered the top ten in twelve countries.

 Music video

 The accompanying music video for "Don't Tell Me" was directed by Liz Friedlander, and filmed in Los Angeles in March 2004.

 Synopsis

 The video tells the story of the song.
 It opens with Lavigne's boyfriend leaving her apartment.
 After taking her anger out on her bedroom and mirror, she follows him around the city.
 During the bridge of the song, her boyfriend sees her in many places at once, so he is feeling guilty and her feelings are weighing heavily on his mind.
 At the end of the video, she decides that he is better off without her and lets him walk away, and in the final shot she begins to float above the surface.